National Science Bee

 Regionals

-The second stage of the National Science Bee for the Middle and Elementary School Divisions are the Regionals.
+The second stage of the National Science Bee for the Middle and Elementary School Divisions is the Regionals.
 The Regionals are held throughout the year both online and in person.
-A full list of Regional Finals is available here on the Registration page.
-Students who have qualified on the ORQE may compete up to 3 times at the Regionals.
-The Regionals tournaments are held in conjunction with the Regionals for the National History Bee and National Science Bee, so students who qualified on the ORQEs for those subjects can compete in all 3 events.
+A full list of Regionals is available here on the Registration page.
+Students who have qualified on the ORQE may compete up to 4 times at the Regional Tournaments in the National Science Bee.
+All National Science Bee Regional Tournaments are held in conjunction with the Regionals for the National History Bee and National Geography Bee, so students who qualified on the ORQEs for those subjects can compete in all 3 events.

 Regionals: Timing of Tournaments